MicrobeLab/DeepMicrobes/README.md

 # DeepMicrobes
-DeepMicrobes: a deep learning architecture for taxonomic classification of shotgun metagenomic reads
+DeepMicrobes: taxonomic classification for metagenomics with deep learning

 ## Installation